My Favorite Computer Games

 This is a list of computer games that stuck with me over the years.

 They skew toward the 8-bit era, because that’s when I was younger and had the most time to play games.

 My first exposure to Tetris was on the Commodore 64.
 Unlike the NES versions, the music and graphics had an otherworldly space theme, which really added to the hypnotic, addictive effect.

 A truly timeless game.
 People will be playing this a hundred years from now.

-It took a seemingly boring theme (economics) and made it engaging and fun, with the help of cartoony aliens and imaginative random events.
+It took a seemingly boring theme (economics) and made it engaging and fun, with the help of the sci-fi theme, cartoony aliens, and imaginative random events.

 It’s amazing how similar it is to modern Euro board game design, though it predates Settlers of Catan by about 15 years.

 One of the only RPG's that I know of to include virtues like Compassion and Honesty as a central theme and game mechanic.